 - In the StarCraft franchise, the Protoss are Sufficiently Advanced Aliens with psychic powers.
 The overwhelming majority of the Protoss derive their psychic powers from the Khala, a sort of mystical energy that connects all the Protoss together.
 A certain splinter sect of the Protoss, the Dark Templar, are not connected to the Khala.
 They draw their powers from "the void", which is explained as a sort of dark energy inherent to the emptiness of space itself.

 - Cosmology in The Elder Scrolls universe is a little weird.
-For example, the two moons of Nirn are actually the physical corpse of a dead god.
-And other planets are projections of AlternateDimensions owned by the Aedra and Daedra puncturing through a murky region known as the Oblivion in which everything floats.
-Stars and the formal sun are other punctures in Oblivion but project into Aetherius, the "immortal realm" and the "realm of magic".
+For example, the two moons of Nirn are actually the physical corpse ("flesh divinity") of a dead god.
+And other planets are projections of Alternate Dimensions owned by the Aedra and Daedra puncturing through a murky region known as the Oblivion in which everything floats.
+Stars and the sun are other punctures in Oblivion, but project into Aetherius, the "immortal realm" and the "realm of magic".
 Magic flows in from Aetherius, visible in the night sky as nebulae.
-Also, the Serpent constellation moves around the sky without rhyme or reason and is said to be made of "unstars."
-Yeah.
+Also, the Serpent constellation moves around the sky without rhyme or reason and is said to be made of "unstars".

-- A curious — and actually well explained — version appears in Hero In Training; The Trainer takes the main character around The Multiverse to show him that, outside the universe Earth is in, things just work differently.
+- A curious — and actually well explained — version appears in Hero In Training.
+The Trainer takes the main character around The Multiverse to show him that, outside the universe Earth is in, things just work differently.
 Basically, once you get outside our 'local' universe, all bets are off as to what the local laws of physics are.